lbrobinho/Collaborative-Online-Judge-System/README.md

 - **restoreBuffer** is emitted when user enters a collaboration session, and this event asks server to send back all the cached instructions for the current session.
 - **redis** is cache to save current data in a collaboration session.
 - **Flask** Flask is a micro web framework written in Python, we use Flask to compile and execute code in **Docker**.
-- **Docker** is a container which we compile and execute code insise.
+- **Docker** is a container which we compile and execute code in.
+- **body-parse** is to parse the request body from client to server which is JSON format.
+- **HttpClientModule** let client fetch the problem from server through API call.

 ## Getting Started